 Remembering Jesus’ commands to love God, one another, and our neighbors, we will promote and model compassion, concern, respect and responsibility.

-Service Project – Akeela House
+Youth Service Project – Akeela House

-The Pilgrim Fellowship youth group wants to support recovery efforts being made by the clients of Akeela House Recovery Services.
+The Pilgrim Fellowship youth group supports recovery efforts being made by the clients of Akeela House Recovery Services.
 Akeela House is one of the longest running recovery programs in Alaska.
 The PF youth group wants to support this organization through a donation drive.
 During the month of April we will be collecting much-needed items from our friends, neighbors, and the FCC congregation for the clients of Akeela House.

 Items listed in the order that they are needed include: